aleshaleksey/fansys23/08-spell-list.md

 |Limitation||
 |Save|WIS (harmless)|

 **Description**: The caster casts the spell upon one target at close range.
-The target gains the ability to see spells and supernatural energies and manifestations thereof that are otherwise unseen, within range.
+The target gains the ability to see spells, supernatural energies and manifestations thereof that are otherwise unseen, within range.
 The target might not be able to identify exactly what it is seeing unless it succeeds a ["Knowledge: Arcana"](05-skills.md#knowledge) roll.

 **Limitations**: This spell does not give one the ability to see invisible entities or objects, although if the entity is made invisible by a spell, then the target will be able to see the supernatural emanations around it, hence being able to localise it to the squares that it occupies.